the tooth about dental disease in pets

-Perhaps most common health problem I see in pets is dental disease.
+Perhaps the most common health problem I see in pets is dental disease.
 Unfortunately, until dental disease is very severe, most pet owners aren’t even aware it exists!

 What I have learned from my years in practice is that our pets are shockingly stoic about oral pain.
 The vast majority of pets will continue to eat and behave normally, even with advanced dental disease.
 This doesn’t mean that they aren’t uncomfortable, but it does mean that their teeth can become quite bad before we realize there is a problem.

-We also know that constant stimulation of the immune system by chronic infections can have far reaching adverse effects; blood borne infections from oral bacteria can cause infections in the heart and kidneys and other organs.
+We also know that constant stimulation of the immune system by chronic infections can have far-reaching adverse effects; blood-borne infections from oral bacteria can cause infections in the heart and kidneys and other organs.